zpollats/LongTermStockPerformancePrediction/README.md

 ## For More Information

-See the full analysis in the [Data Cleaning Notebook](notebooks/data_cleaning.ipynb) and the [Modeling Jupyter Notebook](notebooks/modeling_notebook.ipynb) or review [this presentation](presentation.pdf).
+See the full analysis in the [Data Cleaning Notebook](working_notebook.ipynb) and the [Modeling Jupyter Notebook](modeling_notebook.ipynb) or review [this presentation](presentation.pdf).

-For additional Zach Pollatsek as follows:
+For additional info, you can reach out to me:

+- email:    zacharypollatsek@gmail.com
-- Zach:    zacharypollatsek@gmail.com, (435)655-5233
+- cell:     (435)655-5233

 ## Repository Contents
 - data
 - images
+- working_notebooks
+- modeling_notebook.ipynb
-- notebooks
+- working_notebook.ipynb
 - .gitignore
 - README.md
 - LICENSE.md